 From many distant vantage points, this range can be easily identified by its long uniform height at around the 7000-foot level.
 The mountain range is named for what is now the ghost town of Chesterfield in Portneuf (Gem) Valley.
 Chesterfield was founded in 1881, deserted by 1940, and is now repopulated by rural ranchettes.

-While most of the front side of the range is privately held, there is public access toward Twenty Four Mile Reservoir.
-From this vicinity it is possible to hike to the range crest.
-Thanks to Rick Baugher for his contributions on this little known range.
+In 1915, the USGS established a triangulation station named “Twenty-Four Mile” (7,246 feet) on the main backbone of the range, now known as Windy Ridge.
+In the old days, geographic points in this hinterland of Caribou County were often measured as “miles from Soda Springs, ID.”
+While most of the front side of the range is privately owned, there is public access toward Twenty Four Mile Reservoir.
+From this vicinity, it is possible to hike to the range crest.
+Many thanks to Rick Baugher for his contributions on this little-known range.